sergiojulio/mastodon-stream-nlp-data-analysis/README.md

 streamlit run main.py
 ```

-And just open the following url in your browser:
+And finally, open the following url in your web browser:

 http://localhost:8501/